NewPath-Consulting/wap-addon-member-directory/README.md

 === WildApricot Press Member Directory Add-on ===
 Contributors: nataliebrotherton, asirota
-Tags: wap, wildapricot, wild apricot, sso, membership Requires at least: 5.7
+Tags: wildapricot, wild apricot, membership, event management, events, membership management Requires at least: 5.7
 Tested up to: 6.0
 Requires PHP: 7.4
-Stable Tag: 1.0b4
+Stable Tag: 1.0.0
 License: GPL v2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-WAP Member Directory Add-on enables WordPress websites to render native member directories and member profiles from Wild Apricot.
+WAP Member Directory Add-on enables WordPress websites to render native WildApricot member directories and member profiles, without using iframes!

-# Release History
-August 9 2022 - 1.0b4 - submitted to WP Repo

-June 30 2022 - 1.0b3 - fixed license code

 # WAP Member Directory Add-on
 This plugin contains a member directory block (`wa-contacts`) which displays many member profiles with search options and a member profile block (`wa-profile`), which displays a single member profile each with customizable fields.
 The code for each block resides in respective folders in `blocks/`.

-# Installation
+## How to install
+1. Download the latest release under the Releases tab in Githuhb
+2. Use the Plugins > Add New feature and upload the compressed zip archive to your WordPress site.
+3. Activate the plugin
+4. Add a License key under WildApricot Press > Licensing.

 To install this add-on, you must install [Wild Apricot Press](https://github.com/NewPath-Consulting/Wild-Apricot-For-Wordpress/blob/master/README.md) first.
 You will also need to obtain a license key, at the [NewPath website](https://newpathconsulting.com/wap), to enable this add-on.

 The add-on can be installed using the standard plugin installation procedure.
 Go to Plugins -> Add New and upload the plugin archive file.
 Once installed, go to the [WAP License Key screen](https://github.com/NewPath-Consulting/Wild-Apricot-For-Wordpress/blob/master/README.md#licensing-wawp) > (WAP Settings > Licensing), to add your WAP license key.
 Free add-ons, such as the Member Directory, use the same license key, as the core WAP plugin.

-# Usage
+## How to use

-## Using the block in the block editor
+### Using the block in the block editor

 The WAP membership directory block is accessed in the block editor, like any other block.
 You can also use a [slash (/) command](https://wordpress.org/support/article/adding-a-new-block/#slash-command) when you're in a block, in the URL field.
 Type / when in a block and type 'wap' or 'wild apricot' and the relevant blocks will appear.

 ![wap blocks](https://user-images.githubusercontent.com/458134/132218267-279747ca-7d16-4cae-8bf1-9b357e7938dd.jpg)

-## Configuring a WAP Member Directory block
+### Configuring a WAP Member Directory block

 To configure a member directory, you can select system fields, common fields and membership fields, from your Wild Apricot database.
 These will be included in the member directory.

-### Block Options
+#### Block Options

 Click the Block options and select the fields to include, under System Fields, Common Fields and Member Fields.
 Click the down arrow to show the available fields that can be selected for the membership directory block.

 ![wap member directory membership fields](https://user-images.githubusercontent.com/458134/132218960-0fc68691-074c-46ff-9fd6-3b4d765a6a06.jpg)

-### Filters
+#### Filters

 The Filters drop-down will enable you to use a previously created "Saved Search" from Wild Apricot.
 The saved search will filter and create a member directory that will always reflect the latest membership data based on your search criteria.
 When the "Saved Search" results changes, so does the member directory block that uses this search.